The format of filters for the URLBlacklist and URLWhitelist policies, as of Chrome 36, is:

 The filter selected for a URL is the most specific match found:

 - First, the filters with the longest host match will be selected;

 - Among these, filters with a non-matching scheme or port are discarded;

 - Among these, the filter with the longest matching path is selected;

 - Among these, the filter with the longest set of query tokens are selected;

 - If no valid filter is left at step 3, the host is reduced by removing the left-most subdomain, and trying again from step 1;

 - If a filter is available at step 3, its decision (block or allow) is enforced.
 If no filter ever matches, the default is to allow the request.

 The special '*' host will be the last searched, and matches all hosts.
-When both a blacklist and whitelist filter apply at step 3 (with the same path length), the whitelist filter takes precedence.
+When both a blacklist and whitelist filter apply at step 4 (with the same path length and number of query tokens), the whitelist filter takes precedence.
 If a filter has a '.' (dot) prefixing the host, only exact host matches will be filtered: